rabbitmq/rabbitmq-website/site/mqtt.md

                       {prefetch,         10},
                       ...
     ].

+Note that disabling queue TTL carries a risk: short-lived clients that don't use clean sessions can leave queues and messages behind, which will consume resources and require manual cleanup.

 The `prefetch` option controls the maximum number of unacknowledged messages that will be delivered.
 This option is interpreted in the same way as the [AMQP 0-9-1 prefetch-count](http://www.rabbitmq.com/amqp-0-9-1-reference.html#basic.qos.prefetch-count)